iStent Inject for Glaucoma

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the iStent Inject treatment for glaucoma?
+What evidence suggests that the iStent Inject is effective for glaucoma?

 This study is for men and women over the age of 22 with mild to moderate primary open-angle glaucoma who are scheduled for cataract surgery.
 Participants must be able to attend follow-up exams for three years and give written consent.
 Those with conditions like angle closure glaucoma or elevated episcleral venous pressure due to other diseases cannot join.